Looking for the ultimate chest day workout to build size, strength, and a complete chest? You're in the right place.

 -

-Serratus Anterior: Runs along the ribs; helps with scapular motion and arm flexion.
+Serratus Anterior: Runs along the ribs and helps with scapular motion and arm movement.

 -